 You may remember the precious Hall family who won our Unfrozen Winter contest earlier this year by submitting a picture of their creative snowman.
 Check it out!

 really big porthole and window seat.
-The room was a really great size and all four of us were comfy and never felt smothered.
+The room was a really great size and all four of us were comfortable and never felt squished.

-“We cannot thank Service Experts enough for this unbelievable experience,” Rebecca wrote after they returned from their cruise.
-“I tear up when I think about the whole experience.
-Submitting our picture to a contest I never thought would go anywhere, finding out we were a finalist, the nail-biting voting round, the big win, researching and selecting which cruise, the anticipation of going and finally experiencing an amazing vacation.
+“Our family cannot thank Service Experts enough for this unbelievable trip,” Rebecca wrote after they returned home.
+“I get teary-eyed when I think about the experience as a whole.
+Submitting our picture to a contest I never thought would go anywhere, learning we were a finalist, the stressful voting stage, the big win, researching and selecting which cruise, the anticipation of going and finally experiencing an amazing trip.
 It was such a wonderful time living it all.
 We are forever grateful!”